google/oss-fuzz/docs/new_library.md

 * *project_name*/Dockerfile - defines an container environment with all the dependencies needed to build the library and the fuzzer.
 * *project_name*/build.sh - build script that will be executed inside the container.
-* *project_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed running system.
+* *project_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed execution system.

-To create a new directory for a library and automatically generaete these 3 files a helper python script can be used:
+To create a new directory for the library and automatically generate these 3 files a python script can be used:

 ```bash
 $ cd /path/to/oss-fuzz